thanhnc1308/photutor/README.md

-# photutor
-A small project that I use to study ReactJS and Flask
+# A project template for ReactJS and Flask stack